-So, on a sunny winter Saturday five years later, we aren’t all that surprised to see our wee whack-job on all fours, bum to the breeze, sniffing intently around the roots of a hazelnut tree.
+Raffles has a thing for truffles.
+It’s a fragrance he can never get enough.
+So we aren’t all that surprised to see our wee whack-job on all fours, bum to the breeze, sniffing intently around the roots of a hazelnut tree.

-We’re visiting Canberra for some family fun and have found ourselves at Terra Preta Truffles with our BYO truffle pig to celebrate the Canberra Truffle Festival with a truffle hunt.
+While visiting Canberra for some family fun we found ourselves at Terra Preta Truffles with our BYO truffle pig to celebrate the Canberra Truffle Festival on a truffle hunt.
 It’s Bastille day eve so the perfect timing for hunting the delicious French Black Truffles that hide in the earth around us.

 We’re greeted at the truffiere by the spectacular sight of an enormous slab of brie layered with wads of the prized black truffles.

 We devour it greedily around a campfire-pit while Raffles is briefed by Kate & Peter, Terra Preta’s lovely trufflieres that there are dogs to do the sniffing and he can stick to the bi-pedal thing.

 Dogs have almost entirely replaced pigs as truffle-hunters in modern times.
 Not only are pigs harder to train and tend to scoff their finds, it is alleged that the scent of the truffle make pigs a little frisky as it mimics that of a pig-in-heat.
 I’m pleased to meet the hounds because just personally, I prefer my truffles unmolested.

 Before we enter the hazelnut grove we’ll need to walk through a lime tray (part of a biosecurity boot process in place to prevent contamination of the patch from foreign dirt) and we’re told not to make eye contact or interact with the dogs.
 Raffles is so excited at the prospect of the gastronomical treasure hunt he leaps into the lime tray and breaks into a wild dance.